Learn all about the plethora of museums and cultural centers in Cobb County.

 Marietta

-The brand-new Sewell Mill Library and Cultural Center replaced the old East Marietta Library and is more than just a home for rental books.
+The Sewell Mill Library and Cultural Center replaced the old East Marietta Library and is more than just a home for rental books.
 The facility includes recording studios, conference and study rooms, two theaters, a digital maker space, a community room and art classrooms and galleries.
 The facility also offers events for kids, and regularly scheduled art and writing classes as well as a classic movie showing each Thursday afternoon.

 cobbcat.org

-Gone With the Wind Museum: Scarlett on the Square
+Gone With the Wind Museum

 Marietta